Level: Advanced (Level 3)Awarding Body: Edexcel

 The analytical approach required of the subject means that students will have a good foundation for opportunities in a number of areas including:

 Degrees: Economics, Economics and History or Politics or Economics and Computing.
 Students could also apply to study coding via providers such as; General Assembly, Code Bar or Founders and Coders.

 Employment opportunities: Stock Broking and Merchant Banking, Law, Accountancy, Journalism, Politics, Management, Civil Service, Insurance, and the City.

 The Higher Education Statistics Agency's Destinations of Leavers from Higher Education survey (DLHE) examines first degree graduate destinations six months after they graduated.
 According to their research 81.45 of graduates were in employment six months after graduation.
 They also found that 57.2% worked in Business, HR & finance where job roles included Financial Analyst, Auditing and Investment Banking.

 How is the course organised?

 The Edexcel Economics specification gives a strong grounding in both microeconomics and macroeconomics, through a three-component externally assessed qualification.
 The specification content has been designed to capture and inspire the learner’s interest in making links to modern life and the world around them.
 It provides the opportunity to study a wide range of concepts which can be applied in a variety of contexts.
-At the heart of OCR Economics is its relevance to the modern world; its topicality will engage the learner and facilitate an understanding of their role in society.
+At the heart of Edexcel Economics is its relevance to the modern world; its topicality will engage the learner and facilitate an understanding of their role in society.
 The stimulating specification content will encourage learners to develop their skills as independent learners, critical thinkers and decision makers – all personal assets that can make them stand out as they progress to higher education and/or the workplace.

 How is the course assessed?